PIEW-19/alx-system_engineering-devops/0x01-shell_permissions/README.md

-To set the mode of file hello
+To change group owner to school for file hello